 - Continue to perform cryptographic operations on virtual machines but with an enhanced level of encryption key management

-In vSphere 6.5 and 6.7, virtual machine encryption depends on vCenter Server to obtain encryption keys from a Key Management Server (KMS) and push them to ESXi hosts as needed. vCenter Server authenticates with the KMS by using client and server certificates, which are stored in VMware Endpoint Certificate Store (VECS).
-Encryption keys that are sent from the KMS pass through vCenter Server memory to the required ESXi hosts (with data encryption provided by TLS over the wire).
-In addition, vSphere depends on privilege checks in vCenter Server to validate user permissions and enforce KMS access restrictions.
+In vSphere 6.5 and 6.7, virtual machine encryption depends on vCenter Server to obtain encryption keys from a key server and push them to ESXi hosts as needed. vCenter Server authenticates with the key server by using client and server certificates, which are stored in VMware Endpoint Certificate Store (VECS).
+Encryption keys that are sent from the key server pass through vCenter Server memory to the required ESXi hosts (with data encryption provided by TLS over the wire).
+In addition, vSphere depends on privilege checks in vCenter Server to validate user permissions and enforce key server access restrictions.
 Although this architecture is secure, it does not address the potential for a compromised vCenter Server, a rogue vCenter Server administrator, or a management or configuration error that might result in leaked or stolen secrets.